jaalto/project--shell-script-performance-and-portability/doc/RESULTS.md

 ## Notes

 Repeated reads of the same file probably utilizes Kernel cache to some extent.
-But is is still much faster to read file once and then apply matching.
+But it is still much faster to read file once and then apply matching.